Skip to content

 • REITs provide exposure to income-generating real estate through publicly traded companies, offering regular dividends and potential capital appreciation

-• Five global REITs are currently trading at attractive valuations with solid dividend yields, accessible to UAE traders through IG's platform
+• These five global REITs are currently trading at attractive valuations for stock traders – or have volatility for CFD traders – with some solid dividend yields, mostly accessible to UAE traders through IG's platform

 What are REITs?